-Pantone has successfully become the universal language of color as it has successfully named almost all the different tones of color, and this language is used on a nearly global basis.
+Pantone has successfully become the universal language of color as it has successfully named almost all the different tones.

 What Exactly is Pantone?

-The PMS is a standardized color matching system that ensures accuracy according to a specific type of color and is coded through a numbering system, also known as Pantone.
+The PMS is a standardized color matching system that ensures accuracy according to a specific type of color and is coded through a numbering system, also known as Pantone numbers.

-Although PMS is most popularly associated with the printing industry, it is also heavily used in the manufacture of plastics, clothes, fabrics, and paint.
+Although PMS is most popularly associated with the printing industry, it is also heavily used in the manufacturing of plastics, clothes, fabrics, and paint.

-PMS has a number of different color palettes:
+PMS has a number of different color palettes including: